horizontalsystems/Bitcoin-Explained-Guide/README.md

 2. Why Bitcoin

+- From Idea to World Fame
-- Why Bitcoin is growing?
+- Why Bitcoin is Growing?
-- Can the Bitcoin be stopped?
+- Can the Bitcoin Be Stopped?

 3. Getting started with Bitcoin